saurluca/dendritic-computation/StructuralPlasticity.md

 - [x] Incoprotate weight decay?
 - [x] plot weight over picture of a dendrite
-- Why does He init work? should I also choose it
+- [x] Why does He init work? should I also choose it -> only good for weight init
-- check if dendirte connctions remains coanst with sampling
+- [x] number check if dendirte connctions remains coanst with sampling -> yes
-- TODO: reset update values for Adam for the new grads
+- [x] reset update values for Adam for the new grads -> worsens results if reset
+- [ ] implement local recpeitve fields, then resample based on gaussian distribution
+- [ ] run param search over night.

 ### Triggerig resampling